Design Tools & Tech

 Now what?
 Take a look at where you’re currently at with market research efforts.

 What are some gaps or missing pieces?
 Which among those mentioned could fill those gaps in knowledge or understanding?
-But more importantly – what questions need answering so my business can move forward?
+But more importantly, what questions need to be answered so my business can move forward?

 The world of market research is vast and constantly changing.
 However, if you are armed with the correct instruments for your arsenal, you can easily manoeuvre through any part of it you desire.
-So get out there; try new things; let every decision be driven by information!
+So get out there, try new things, and let every decision be driven by information!

 What’s the difference between market research and marketing research?

-Market research looks at the size, trends, competitors, etc. Marketing research is broader in scope, looking at marketing strategies and channels.
+Market research examines market size, trends, competitors, and related factors.
+Marketing research is broader in scope, looking at marketing strategies and channels.

 Can AI replace human analysts in market research?

-Although AI has come a long way, it still needs more human insight capabilities.
-It’s great for processing lots of data quickly and finding patterns.
-Still, it lacks human interpretation skills, making it invaluable when interpreting findings and providing contextual knowledge needed during decision-making based on such study outputs.
+Although AI has come a long way, it still needs greater human insight.
+It’s great for processing large amounts of data quickly and for finding patterns.
+Still, it lacks human interpretive skills, making it invaluable for interpreting findings and providing the contextual knowledge needed for decision-making based on such study outputs.

 What is the best way to present market research findings to stakeholders?

-Use visually appealing charts alongside bullet points highlighting key findings that should tie back to initial objectives.
+Use visually appealing charts alongside bullet points that highlight key findings and tie back to the initial objectives.

 How can I measure ROI on my market research efforts?

 You have to track how your business decisions are influenced by insights from the study and what outcomes they bring about.
-For instance, if, due to a particular piece of information, a product was changed, leading to higher sales, this would be deemed as a clear ROI.
-Additionally, savings should be considered by not making ill-informed choices because there was no understanding of the markets involved.
+For instance, if a product was changed based on a particular piece of information, leading to higher sales, that would be considered clear ROI.
+Additionally, savings should be considered by avoiding ill-informed choices when there is no understanding of the markets involved.